Dear Barbara, How should our family handle the popular tradition of Santa? I know Christmas is about Jesus, so is it wrong to talk about Santa too?

 So we must allow, even encourage, our children to dream, wonder, and speculate about ideas that are out of this world.
 This is practice for them growing the ability to believe in a God who they cannot see.
 What about heaven with streets of gold, mansions just for us?
 I’ve never seen such a thing.
 But I can imagine!

-I don’t think parents should fear a fairytale story about Santa.
+I don’t think parents should fear a make-believe character like Santa.
 But neither would I encourage an emphasis that excludes the more important Bethlehem story of Jesus.

 We made the placement of our nativity scene more important than the decorating of our Christmas tree which was always placed carefully on top of our piano.
 We always played Christmas carols about Jesus, we read the nativity story, and tried to practice Advent, though I freely admit we failed more than succeeded which made me feel guilty—a self-imposed guilt I realize now in my greater maturity.